Adrian von Enkevort: Return from Captivity

 Enkevort was exchanged for a captured Swedish general in 1641, upon his return he was promoted to Generalfeldmarschall by Archduke Leopold Wilhelm of Austria.
 He then campaigned in Thuringia, between the areas of Aller and Leine.
 In the spring of 1642, he was transferred to the troops of Charles of Lorraine on the left side of the Rhine, although this front saw no major battles prompting his return to Bohemia.
 Under Leopold Wilhelm, he moved to Saxony, where the Imperial suffered a defeat at the hands of the Swedes in the Second Battle of Breitenfeld.
 In 1643, the new Imperial supreme commander Matthias Gallas made Enkevort and Johann Wilhelm von Hunolstein part of his General Staff.
 The revolt of Transylvanian prince George Rákóczi I and his subsequent invasion of Bohemia tied Enkevort's troops there until June 1644, when the Imperials under Gallas began their march on Schleswig.
 In August, Lennart Torstenson's army was joined by another Swedish army under Hans Christoff von Königsmarck; their combined force chased the Imperials back south.
 The two armies surrounded Gallas' army in Magdeburg; by November, the army was virtually shattered.
 Trying to escape with the cavalry, Enkevort was captured for a second time at Jüterbog.

 Upon his release, he became military governor of the Austrian provinces of Tyrol and Vorarlberg; in early 1647 he commanded troops in Swabia.
 In September, Enkevort besieged the Swedish held city of Memmingen, taking it on 23 November; several smaller towns in Swabia and Franconia followed.
 He later traveled to Bohemia, Thuringia, Hesse and then back to Swabia on various assignments, one of which was the creation of a gunboat flotilla which challenged the Swedes on Lake Constance.
 He was not present at the Battle of Zusmarshausen which took place on 17 May.
 Citing Jost Maximilian von Bronckhorst-Gronsfeld's poor performance after the battle, Maximilian I, Elector of Bavaria offered Enkevort the command of the Bavarian forces.
-Enkevort assumed office on 2 August from the interim commander Hunolstein and managed to defeat the Franco-Swedish army at the in October with the help of the Imperial cavalry under Johann von Werth, his last operation in the war.
+Enkevort assumed office on 2 August from the interim commander Hunolstein and managed to defeat the Franco-Swedish army at the Battle of Dachau in October with the help of the Imperial cavalry under Johann von Werth, his last operation in the war.

 Following the end of the war he took part in the demobilization of Bavarian and Imperial troops, receiving the sum of 3,000 Goldguldens and the title of Graf for his service.
 In the meantime the Franco-Spanish War continued and Enkevort was sent to the Italian front of operations at the head of the Imperial troops.
 Enkevort's troops did not engage in any major operations and he returned to Vienna after the two sides signed the Treaty of the Pyrenees.
 He died in Vienna in 1663, it is known that he was the son-in-law of the Imperial chancellor Count of Werdenberg.